Ethra8/history_beyond_myth/README.md

 ## UX

 ### Project Goal
-* The project is aimed at providing the user with curious coincidences between true historic facts stated in well-preserved manuscripts and academic studies, and a well-known myth such as the Arthuriam Legend.
+* The project is aimed at providing the user with curious coincidences between academicaqlly recognised historic facts stated in well-preserved manuscripts and academic studies, and a well-known myth such as the Arthurian cycle from the so-called Matter of Britain.
-* Members can share any findings of their own, which might contribute to this ever-on-going historical investigation.
+* Members can share any findings of their own, which might contribute to this ever-ongoing historical investigation.
-* Members can be aware of any interesting event related to early middle ages' history, and/or myths around Europe, and eventually build social networks with shared interests.
+* Members can be aware of any interesting event related to history from the early middle ages, and/or myths around Europe, and eventually build social networks with shared interests.

 ### User Stories
 1. As a first-time visitor,